jvroig/OWLBEAR/README.md

    - If TRUE: The workflow continues to the next action
    - If FALSE: The workflow loops back to a previous action

-4. **Loopback Mechanisms**: There are two ways to specify where to loop back to:
-   - `loopback`: Numeric value specifying the step number (1-indexed) to return to
+4. **Loopback Mechanism**:
-   - `loopback_target`: String ID referencing a specific action's ID
+   - `loopback_target`: String ID referencing a specific action's ID to loop back to when the decision is FALSE

 5. **Loop Protection**: The `loop_limit` parameter prevents infinite loops by setting a maximum number of iterations.
 If this limit is reached, the workflow will terminate.